 EAB plc is a wholly-owned subsidiary of Arab Bank plc ("the parent"), through which it has access to an extensive banking network in the MENA region.
-Arab Bank is the largest Arab banking network, with over 600 branches spanning five continents through Arab Bank plc branches, subsidiaries, its sister company and associates.
+Arab Bank is one of the largest Arab banking networks, spanning five continents through Arab Bank plc branches, subsidiaries, its sister company and associates.

-The EAB Group comprising EAB plc and its subsidiary, Europe Arab Bank SA ("EAB SA"), operates through offices in four European countries.
+The EAB Group comprising EAB plc and its subsidiary, Europe Arab Bank SA ("EAB SA").
 EAB SA is authorised and regulated by the French banking regulator, the Autorité de Contrôle Prudentiel et de Résolution (ACPR).

-In line with the requirements of the UK CRR, Pillar 3 disclosures have been prepared on consolidated basis, and where relevant, provide quantitative disclosures for both, Group and EAB plc solo entity.
+In line with the requirements of the UK CRR, Pillar 3 disclosures have been prepared on a consolidated basis, and where relevant, provide quantitative disclosures for both, Group and EAB plc solo entity.
 This report should also be read in conjunction with the EAB plc Annual Report & Accounts (hereafter referred to as the "ARA").
 The Group has availed itself of the exemption under Section 401 of the Companies Act 2006 and has not published consolidated financial statements for the Group and its subsidiaries.
-Additional relevant information may be found in the 2022 EAB plc ARA, which includes a description of EAB's strategy and business model.
+Additional relevant information may be found in the 2023 EAB plc ARA, which includes a description of EAB's strategy and business model.